The Resonant Drag Instability (RDI): Acoustic Modes: Unstable Modes: General Case

 Below, we separate our discussion into the following modes (i.e., regimes/branches of the dispersion relation): \begin{description} \item[\emph{\bf (i) Decoupling instability, \S~\ref{sec:decoupling}:}] If $\coeffTSv<-1$, the drag on the dust decreases with increasing $\driftvelmag$ sufficiently rapidly that the dust and the dust completely decouple, causing an instability which separates the two.
 This instability exists for all ${\bf k}$, but is not usually physically relevant (see \S~\ref{sec:coulomb}).

-\item[\emph{\bf (ii) Long-wavelength modes, \S~\ref{sec:long.wavelength}:}] At long wavelengths, the two unstable branches of the dispersion relation merge.
-This instability, which has a growth rate that scales as $\Im(\omega) \sim k^{2/3}$, persists for all $\mu$, any $\driftvelmag$, and any $\coeffTSrho$ and $\coeffTSv$ (except $\coeffTSv=0$, $\coeffTSrho=1$).
-This mode has a unique structure which does not resemble a modified sound wave or free dust drift.
+\item[\emph{\bf (ii) Long-wavelength or ``Pressure-Free'' modes, \S~\ref{sec:long.wavelength}:}] At long wavelengths, the two unstable branches of the dispersion relation merge.
+This instability, which has a growth rate that scales as $\Im(\omega) \propto k^{2/3}$, persists for all $\mu$, any $\driftvelmag$ (it is non-resonant), and any $\coeffTSrho$ and $\coeffTSv$ (except $\coeffTSv=0$, $\coeffTSrho=1$).
+This mode has a unique structure which does not resemble a modified sound wave or free dust drift, but arises because the drag forces on very large scales are larger than pressure gradient forces so the gas pressure terms become weak and the system resembles two frictionally-coupled pressure-free fluids.

 \item[\emph{\bf (iii) The ``\intermediatemodename'' mode, \S~\ref{sec:intermediate}:}] At shorter wavelengths, the two branches of the dispersion relation split in two.
 We term the first of these the ``\intermediatemodename'' mode.
 The mode structure resembles a modified sound wave.
-When $\driftvelmag \gtrsim 1$, the \intermediatemodename\ mode is unstable for all $k$, with $\Im(\omega)\sim k^{0}$ (i.e., the growth rate is constant).
+When $\driftvelmag \gtrsim 1$, the \intermediatemodename\ mode is unstable for all $k$, with $\Im(\omega)\propto k^{0}$ (i.e., the growth rate is constant).
 At resonance (\S~\ref{sec:intermediate.mode.at.resonance}), the \intermediatemodename\ mode is subdominant and its growth rate declines with increasing $k$.
 The \intermediatemodename\ mode is stable for subsonic streaming ($\driftvelmag<1$).

 \item[\emph{\bf (iv) The ``\slowmodename'' mode, \S~\ref{sec:slow}:}] The second shorter-wavelength branch is the ``\slowmodename'' mode.
 The mode structure resembles modified free (undamped) grain drift.
 At the resonant mode angle (\S~\ref{sec:resonance}), the \slowmodename\ mode is the dominant mode in the system, with a growth rate that increases without bound as $k\rightarrow \infty$.
-For a mid range of wavelengths $\Im(\omega) \sim k^{1/2}$, while for sufficiently short wavelengths $\Im(\omega) \sim k^{1/3}$.
+For a mid range of wavelengths $\Im(\omega) \propto k^{1/2}$, while for sufficiently short wavelengths $\Im(\omega) \propto k^{1/3}$.
 At resonance, the mode structure also becomes ``sound wave-like'' in the gas, in some respects (\S~\ref{sec:mode.structure}).
-Away from resonance (e.g., if $\driftvelmag <1$), the \slowmodename\ mode is either stable or its growth rate saturates at a constant value (i.e., $\Im(\omega)\sim k^{0}$), depending on $\driftvelmag$ and $\coeffTSrho/(1+\coeffTSv)$.
+Away from resonance (e.g., if $\driftvelmag <1$), the \slowmodename\ mode is either stable or its growth rate saturates at a constant value (i.e., $\Im(\omega)\propto k^{0}$), depending on $\driftvelmag$ and $\coeffTSrho/(1+\coeffTSv)$.